 Cell Phones - Students may carry their cell phone with them during clinic.
 The cell phone must be on vibrate.
 At times, the preceptor/clinical instructor/DCE may need to reach a student on his/her cell phone.
 Also, the student may need to reach the clinical instructor/preceptor/DCE via cell phone.
 The student may clock in/out of Data Arc using his/her cell phone.
 Please refer to the attendance section for more detail regarding clocking in/out of Data Arc with cell phone.
+Students should not be using cell phones in patient care areas.
 If the clinical instructor/preceptor feels the student is not using his/her cell phone as indicated above, the DCE will be notified.